Table of Contents

 Structure of the organ of taste

-Taste is perceived via the tongue in which the appropriate structures are located.
-There are three different types of taste papillae:
+Taste is perceived via the tongue, on which the appropriate structures are located.
+There are 3 different types of taste papillae:

 - Papillae fungiformes: 200–400, distributed on the entire surface